msushmithareddy26/Job-Posting-And-Application-Portal/README.md

-💼 **Job Posting and Application Portal**
+# 💼 Job Posting and Application Portal

 A full-stack web application built with **React**, **Django**, and **MySQL** that enables recruiters to post job openings and applicants to apply.
-This project demonstrates real-world CRUD operations, secure authentication, and role-based access control.
+This project demonstrates real-world CRUD operations, secure authentication, role-based access control, and API documentation using Swagger.

+---

-## 🚀 Features:
+## 🚀 Features

 ### 👩‍💼 Recruiters can:
 - Post new job openings